alvine2/wdd130/ReadMe.md

-# White Water Rafting Website
+# BYU FINAL COURSE -White Water Rafting Website

 ## Project Overview
 A multi-page website for a white water rafting company, created as part of the WDD130 web development course.